ryanjulian/embed2learn/README.md

 Follow the standard garage [setup instructions](http://rlgarage.readthedocs.io/en/latest/user/installation.html).

+If you want to run experiments with Sawyer environments, please also install [sawyer](https://github.com/rlworkgroup/gym-sawyer.git) package in your activated conda environment.

 ### Step 2
 Check out this repository as a submodule of the repository above, into `sandbox/embed2learn`.